tincaMatei/rusty-forest/DOCS.md

   * Rename the trees if they have the same name.
 For instance, if there is a tree called "tree", and you want to add another tree named "tree", the second one will be renamed to "tree-1"
+* -e, --error
+  * Display error messages about loading trees in stderr

 ### export